The 'scariest film for years' is coming

 It's been described as "the singularly most terrifying horror film in years" and "a new generation's The Exorcist".

-Horror movie Hereditary has become one of the year's most eagerly anticipated films after scaring and impressing critics in equal measure.
+Horror movie Hereditary has become one of 2018's most eagerly anticipated releases after scaring and impressing critics in equal measure.

 Actress Toni Collette is coming in for particular praise as a woman whose family has demons in its DNA.